What is Gold Vermeil?

 A recent promotion?
 A special occasion?
 Or just because?

-What is gold vermeil anyway?
+Wait, what is gold vermeil again?

 Vermeil (pronounced vur-MAY) is a very specific type of premium gold finish.